Preloader

 3. Using the Font in CSS

-When the font is ‘linked’ or ‘imported’, the browser knows what it is.
-Now you have to tell certain elements to use it by using the font-family property:
+After the font is linked or imported, the browser knows exactly what it is.
+Therefore, you must tell certain elements to use it by utilizing the font-family property:

 CSS